scalacenter/advisoryboard/proposals/000-ensure-compilation-scalability.md

 The most commonly discussed angle of attack for improving the Scala build experience is speeding up the compiler.
 Instead, this proposal addresses a different angle: minimizing compilation classpaths to enable distributed builds.

+## Background

-## Minimization of compilation classpaths
+### Minimization of compilation classpaths

 Our build workflow at Twitter is centered around a monorepo.
 Instead of keeping internal projects in separate repositories, we merge them into one repository (hence the name "monorepo"), significantly reducing the overhead associated with evolving independent repositories.

 In comparison with a more common workflow that involves a number of coarse-grained projects and intra-project incremental compilation via sbt, our build workflow relies on many more (tens of thousands) fine-grained modules and inter-project incrementality.
 This workflow is enabled by Pants, our open-source build tool that understands a multitude of languages including Java, Scala, Python and others.
+A similar approach is used in other popular build tools (Blaze/Bazel, Buck) and companies (Google, Facebook, Foursquare, Square, Medium and others).

 One benefit of having a large number of modules is the ability to perform parallel builds, distributing independent build tasks between  different workers in a build cluster.
 This has a potential to significantly improve the build experience for large projects.

 Naturally, the viability of such a distributed build hinges on the amount of data sent over the network.
-This becomes a real problem in our setting, because it is not uncommon for a module to have hundreds of transitive dependencies.
+This becomes a real problem for large projects, because in such setting it is not uncommon for a module to have hundreds or thousands of transitive dependencies.
 Therefore, it is critical for us to minimize compilation classpaths.

-## Dropping transitive dependencies from compilation classpaths
+### Dropping transitive dependencies from compilation classpaths

 On our quest to minimize compilation classpaths, we observe that it is often unnecessary to have the entire runtime classpath during compilation.